acmonboarding/sockshop/README.md

 ## Step Zero: Prerequisites <a id="step-zero"></a>

-Keptn assumes that you have a working Kubernetes cluster in Google Container Engine (GKE).
+This workshop assumes that you have a working Kubernetes cluster in Google Container Engine (GKE).
 See the [Getting Started Guides](https://kubernetes.io/docs/setup/) for details about creating a cluster.
+It is recommended to have a cluster with `2 nodes` of size `n1-standard-2` and a master node of the same size.
+Also make sure to use the `Ubuntu OS` (and not the Container Optimized OS)

 The scripts provided in this directory run in a BASH and require following tools locally installed:
 * [`jq`](https://stedolan.github.io/jq/) which is a lightweight and flexible command-line JSON processor